South East - Maintenance schemes

 The northbound A34 entry slip at Abingdon will be closed during the weekend closures.
 The southbound A34 exit slip will be open but traffic will only be able to turn left down to Abingdon.

-There will be a shuttle bus service for pedestrians and cyclists during the weekend closures.
+There will be a shuttle bus service for pedestrians and cyclists during the weekend closures and any closures of the footpath.

 Diversion routes